-My friend opted to start with a drink from the cocktail menu and ordered the Blackberry Bourbon Sidecar.
-This drink was made with bourbon, blackberries, Cointreau, lemon juice, and fresh thyme.
-I’m not much of a bourbon drinker so this drink didn’t really appeal to me, but my friend described it as fresh and sweet; a perfect accompaniment for a great meal.
+My friend kicked things off with a drink from the cocktail menu — the Blackberry Bourbon Sidecar.
+It’s crafted with bourbon, fresh blackberries, Cointreau, lemon juice, and thyme.
+I’m not usually a bourbon drinker, but my friend described it as fresh, subtly sweet, and balanced — the perfect cocktail to start the evening.

-The Capital Grille is located at 500 E Pratt St, downtown Baltimore.
+The Capital Grille is located at 500 E Pratt St, Baltimore.

 For more drool worthy pictures, follow me on Facebook or Instagram.